1979 Cotton Bowl Classic: Second half

 When the teams returned to the field to start the second half, Notre Dame quarterback Joe Montana remained in the locker room.
 During the game, Montana's body temperature had dipped to 96 F and he had to fight off hypothermia.
-He was forced to retire to the locker room where the Notre Dame medical staff, led by orthopedic surgeon Les Bodner, warmed Montana by feeding him chicken bouillon soup, originally intended for offensive lineman Tim Foley, and covering him with warm blankets.
+He was forced to retire to the locker room where the Notre Dame medical staff, led by orthopedic surgeon Les Bodnar, warmed Montana by feeding him chicken bouillon soup, originally intended for offensive lineman Tim Foley, and covering him with warm blankets.

 In the third quarter, Houston built a 34–12 lead on two touchdowns coming on option running plays by quarterback Danny Davis.
 Montana returned to the field after missing just over ten minutes of game time and was cheered actively by the Notre Dame fans.
-He led Notre Dame to its first first down of the second half, but threw interceptions on his first two drives of the half (for a total of four in the game).
+He led Notre Dame to its initial first down of the second half but threw interceptions on his first two drives of the half for a total of four in the game.

 Playing with the wind in the fourth quarter, however, Notre Dame cut the Houston lead to six points.
 Having blocked a Houston punt on the Cougars' previous drive, the Irish repeated that feat, with Steve Cichy running the ball in for a touchdown.
 On Notre Dame's next offensive possession, Montana threw a 30-yard completion to Jerome Heavens and scored a rushing touchdown.
 Having converted a two-point attempt after both of these touchdowns, Notre Dame had closed the gap to six points to make the score 34–28 Houston.

 With a half minute left and fourth down and one on their own 29, Houston went for the first down and was stopped.
 With six seconds left on the eight-yard-line, Montana threw the ball out of bounds and only two seconds remained.